Gopal Goyal Kanda

 Gopal Kumar Goyal (born 29 December 1965), commonly known as Gopal Goyal Kanda, is a businessman and former member of the Haryana Legislative Assembly in India.

 Kanda is elected to the legislative assembly of the state of Haryana in 2009 as an Independent representative for the Sirsa constituency.
 He served for some time as a minister in the Government of Haryana before resigning his post in the wake of legal charges being filed against him.
 He subsequently founded the Haryana Lokhit Party and stood unsuccessfully as a candidate in the state assembly elections of 2014.
 In 2019, he again stood as a candidate for elections.
-He was successful in his attempt and is now the MLA for Sirsa.
+He was successful in his attempt and became the MLA for Sirsa.
+He stood unsuccessfully as a candidate in the state assembly elections of 2024.

 Background

 Gopal Goyal Kanda was born on 29 December 1965 in Sirsa, Haryana, India, where his father, Murli Dhar Kanda, was a lawyer.
 His ancestors were market traders and his surname, 'Kanda', refers to the iron weights used by such people.
 He lived with his family in a two-room apartment above their shop.
 They had connections with an influential local politician, Om Prakash Chautala, and access to Tara Baba (died 2002), a reclusive local spiritual guru whom Kanda has subsequently done much to promote and venerate.

 A school drop-out, according to The Times of India Kanda has been "Electrician, shoe shop owner, real estate broker, industrialist, car dealer, Tara Baba devotee, airline owner and politician".

 Kanda's early attempts at business in Sirsa – a music shop and various ventures involving shoes – were unsuccessful.
 In 1997, he moved to Gurgaon to enter the real estate business and was able to exploit legal reforms to become a successful broker and, eventually, developer.
 According to Yuva Portal by 2005, he also had interests in designer clothing production and was an exporter, as well as owning a hotel in Gurgaon, a casino in Goa and various car dealerships.
 He launched MDLR Airlines around 2006–2007, but it suspended operations in 2009, after accumulating losses and suffering a 2008 tax raid in which numerous employees were convicted.
-The airline became a part of Emirates Airlines in October 2010.

 Kanda is married to Saraswati Devi and has a son and two daughters.
 He uses the surname "Kanda" for political and religious purposes, while for business purposes and on official papers his name is Gopal Kumar Goyal.